ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R270]** If the order of two or more transactions from the same account in the Transaction Pool is in contradiction to the order of the deterministic account nonce, the transactions are first ordered by their account nonces and then by their message IDs.

-Note, that this is required to avoid a BPI operator ordering transactions in a malicious way, or injecting malicious transactions ahead of other transactions.
+Note, that this is required to avoid a BPI operator ordering transactions maliciously, or injecting malicious transactions ahead of other transactions.

-**[R271]** The Transaction Pool MUST create a batch of a fixed number of transactions after a given time period to be processed by the Virtual State Machine.
+**[R271]** The Transaction Pool MUST create a batch of a fixed number of transactions after a given time to be processed by the Virtual State Machine.

 The number of transactions per batch and the time period covered by each batch while fixed can be freely chosen by an implementer.
 Recommendations as to batch size and time frame will be given in an implementers guide and is beyond the scope of this document.